-- State Aid: new language would be added to §54-24.2-01 to require libraries to submit the annual Public Library Survey to be eligible to receive State Aid.
-This clarifies that §54-24.2-06 is a requirement. - Disposal of Surplus Library Materials: this would create a new section in §54-24-03 that would allow the State Library to send surplus library materials from our collection directly to North Dakota libraries without having to inform state surplus.
-It restores an exemption that the State Library used to have when we were part of a different parent agency and is similar to an exemption that the State Archives has.
+- HB1254: this bill will update language in §54-24-03(4) that would allow any North Dakota citizen to have a NDSL library card - HB 1420: amends §54-24.4-05(2) to clarify that the Library Coordinating Council approves the distribution of state funded grants excepting the State Aid to Public Libraries grant. - SB2219: this bill will add language to §54-24.2-01 to require libraries to submit the annual Public Library Survey to be eligible to receive State Aid and will create a new section in §54-24-03 that would allow the State Library to send surplus library materials from our collection directly to North Dakota libraries without having to inform state surplus.
+It restores an exemption that the State Library used to have when we were part of a different parent agency and is similar to an exemption that the State Archives has. - SB2278: this bill provides for a study on the retention of library materials for state agency libraries, including the State Library,